 Joe’s first postdoc (2000-2002) was spent in Sam Deadwyler’s laboratory (Wake Forest University School of Medicine) where he conducted research on multiple single-unit electrophysiology in freely moving organisms.
 Joe joined Mark Wightman’s lab as a post doc in fall 2002 at the University of North Carolina (Chapel Hill).
 There, he established the use of a microelectrode that allows for the simultaneous measurement of single-unit activity and dopamine release via fast-scan cyclic voltammetry.

-In his spare time Joe likes to enjoy the outdoors with his two daughters, his wife and his bernese mountain dog.
+In his spare time Joe likes to enjoy the outdoors with his two daughters, his wife and his rescue dog, Rusty.

 Iness Gildish, M.S.